tripleaceme/ai-docs-workshop/README.md

    Each time a model changes, analysts have to manually update descriptions for new columns, metrics, and transformations.
 Over time, this became inconsistent and error-prone.

 2. **Lack of Context for Stakeholders**
-   Business users often asked questions like:
+   Business users often ask questions like:

    * “What does the *average_order_value* metric actually mean?”
    * “Where does this *customer_segment* field come from?”